kwkraus/HOW-Sessions/sessions/entityframeworkcore/EF_Core_Database_First.md

 ## Limitations

 * Not everything about a model can be represented using a database  schema.
-For example, information about inheritance hierarchies,  owned types, and table splitting are not present in the database  schema.
+For example, information about **[inheritance hierarchies](https://docs.microsoft.com/en-us/ef/core/modeling/inheritance),  [owned types](https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities)**, and [**table splitting**](https://docs.microsoft.com/en-us/ef/core/modeling/table-splitting) are not present in the database  schema.
 Because of this, these constructs will never be reverse  engineered.

-* In addition, some column types may not be supported by the EF Core provider.
+* In addition, **some column types** may not be supported by the EF Core provider.
 These columns won't be included in the model.
-You can define concurrency tokens, in an EF Core model to prevent two users from updating the same entity at the same time.
+You can define [**concurrency tokens**](https://docs.microsoft.com/en-us/ef/core/modeling/concurrency?tabs=data-annotations), in an EF Core model to prevent two users from updating the same entity at the same time.
 Some  databases have a special type to represent this type of column (for example, rowversion in SQL Server) in which case we can reverse engineer this information; however, other concurrency tokens will  not be reverse engineered.

-* The C# 8 nullable reference type feature is currently unsupported in reverse engineering: EF Core always generates C# code that assumes the feature is disabled.
+* **The C# 8 nullable reference type feature** is currently unsupported in reverse engineering: EF Core always generates C# code that assumes the feature is disabled.
 For example, nullable text columns will be scaffolded as a property with type string , not string?, with either the Fluent API or Data Annotations used to configure whether a property is required or not.
 You can edit the scaffolded code and replace these with C# nullability annotations.
-Scaffolding support for nullable reference types is tracked by issue #15520.
+Scaffolding support for nullable reference types is tracked by issue [#15520](https://github.com/dotnet/efcore/issues/15520).

 ## Customizing the model